For Biden and senators, a sense that 'world was watching'

 Biden "was able to establish a tone,“ Buttigieg said.

-Trump had tried and failed to assemble an infrastructure package during his time at the White House, as did others before him.
+Trump, like previous presidents, had sought to assemble an infrastructure package during his time at the White House, but often sent mixed signals to negotiators and frustrated lawmakers by threatening to withdraw support from items to which he had previously committed.
 But senators said it was clear when Biden sent his top aides to talk with the senators, “they had the president’s proxy,” Collins said.
-“That made a difference."
+“That made a difference.”

 As final weeks of negotiations moved to Portman's basement office at the Capitol, the group popped bottles of wine and ordered pizza for the difficult late-night sessions.
 Tempers flared, frustration mounted and exhaustion set in.